adubredu/HumanoidSim.jl/README.md

 <img src="media/humanoidsim.png" width="200" height="180" />

-A Julia package for physics simulation of the Digit humanoid robot, using Pybullet as the backend physics simulator and MeshCat as the renderer.
+A Julia package for physics simulation of the Digit humanoid robot, using [Pybullet.jl](https://github.com/adubredu/PyBullet.jl) as the backend physics simulator and [MeshCat.jl](https://github.com/rdeits/MeshCat.jl) as the renderer.

 ## Installation
 1. Open your Julia REPL by typing  `julia` in your terminal.